PRMT5 Programs

 TNG462

-• Additional potency may provide even stronger target inhibition and thus clinical efficacy, and additional selectivity for MTAP-deleted cells may provide an even wider therapeutic index
+• Enhanced potency may provide even stronger target inhibition and thus clinical efficacy, and increased selectivity for MTAP-deleted cells may provide an even wider therapeutic index

-• In preclinical studies, TNG462 is 45 times more potent in MTAP-deleted cancer cells than in normal cells
+• In preclinical studies, TNG462 is 45 times more potent in MTAP-deleted cancer cells than in normal cells, with a potency of 4 nM

 7-day viability assay